 When you’re feeling lousy, getting to the doctor or hospital can seem overwhelming.
-When you are critically ill, elderly, or both, getting out of your home for medical care might not just be an inconvenience, it can seem downright impossible.
+When you are very ill and/or elderly, going out for medical care can seem downright impossible.

 Unfortunately, regular house calls went by the wayside in the 1960s, when doctors worked towards economic efficiency, insurance plans became more commonplace, and the doctor-patient relationship moved from personal to more business-like.

 Good news – house calls are making a comeback!
 It’s good for patients, and it’s good for our collective wallets.

 What does the research show?

 A recent study of “high risk” patients – older and with multiple co-morbidities – found that house calls could provide a better level of care for patients.
 Hospitalization rates dropped significantly for those enrolled in a home care program, from 159 to 100 per 1,000 patients.
 Money was saved in the reduction of healthcare spending and hospitalizations, as the medical teams were able to better monitor high-risk patients, and improve care coordination among multiple healthcare professionals.
 Study lead Glenn Melnick reports that “monitoring and coordination keeps them out of the emergency room and hospitals as inpatients.”

 Another study of VA and Medicare patients found a 25% reduction in hospital admissions, a 36% reduction in hospital days, and a 13% reduction in combined costs for those in a home care program.